gtxaspec/thingino-lxc/README.md

 - **thingino-linux-4-4-94-t40** - Linux kernel for T40
 - **thingino-linux-4-4-94-t41** - Linux kernel for T41

-All repositories are cloned into the `~/repo/` directory within the container.
+---

-### Shared Directory for Host-Container Communication
+## Shared Directory

-The setup script creates a shared directory at `$HOME/thingino-output` on the host system.
-This directory serves multiple purposes:
+The setup script creates a shared directory at `$HOME/thingino-output` on your host.
+Use it for:

-- **Data Transfer:** Allows you to easily pass data between the host and the container
+- **Data Transfer** - move files between host and container
-- **Firmware Access:** Compiled firmware will be accessible in this directory on the host system
-- **Persistent Storage:** Files placed here persist even when the container is stopped or restarted

-This shared directory provides a convenient way to access your build outputs and transfer files without needing to copy them manually between the host and container.
+- **Firmware Access** - compiled firmware appears here automatically
+- **Persistent Storage** - survives container stops and restarts

+---

-### Additional Development Tools
+## Additional Development Tools

-The container includes a script for installing additional development tools that may be useful for firmware analysis and development.
-Inside the container, you can run:
+For firmware analysis and reverse engineering, the container includes an optional tool installer:

 ```bash
 install-additional-tools
 ```

-This script will compile and install additional tools like binwalk, which can be helpful for firmware analysis and reverse engineering tasks.
-If you've already run the installation, running the command again will inform you that the tools are already installed.

-### Accessing Your Development Environment

-Whenever you're ready to start working, accessing your dedicated Thingino environment is simple:

-**1. Open Your Terminal:**
-Launch your terminal to begin.

-**2. Attach to Your Container:**
+This compiles and installs tools like binwalk.
+Running it again is safe, it will detect previously installed tools.

+---

+## Day-to-Day Usage

-Enter the following command to access your development environment:
+**Attach to your container:**

 ```bash
 attach-thingino
 ```

-By running this command, you'll be placed directly into your Thingino development workspace inside the container, where you can code, build, and test within an isolated and dedicated environment.
+You're dropped directly into the Thingino development workspace.
+Code, build, and test in an isolated environment.

-**Exiting the Container**

-To finish your session and return to your host system's command line, type `exit` and press Enter.
-This command logs you out from the 'dev' user.
-If you're still inside the container, typing `exit` again will disconnect you from it.
+**Detach from the container:**

-Remember, your LXC container retains its state between sessions, allowing you to pick up right where you left off by reattaching using the same command.
+Type `exit` to log out of the `dev` user.
+If still inside the container, type `exit` again to return to your host shell.
+Your container retains its state between sessions, so you can pick up right where you left off.

+---

+## Demo

-Installation Demonstration Video:
+Installation demonstration video:

 https://github.com/themactep/thingino-firmware/assets/12115272/f50f91c6-338b-4eaf-ac51-0a7e3248fb3b

-### Setting Up with a Proxmox Container
+---

+## Proxmox Setup

-If you're using Proxmox as your virtualization platform, we've created a script to simplify the development setup process.
-This script is designed for users who already have a Proxmox LXC container configured.
-It automates the configuration of your container environment for Thingino development by installing all necessary dependencies, tools, and repositories directly into the Proxmox container.
+If you're using Proxmox as your virtualization platform, a dedicated setup script is provided.
+Run it inside an existing Proxmox LXC container to configure it for Thingino development, no manual setup required.

-To run the script, use the following command:

 ```bash
 sudo ./prox_container_setup.sh
 ```

-Make sure to run the script using `sudo` and ensure you have at least 10 GB of free space available.
-The script is compatible with Debian 12 or 13 containers and will download the required repositories for Thingino development.

-By running this script inside a Proxmox container, you can quickly set up a fully operational Thingino development environment without manual intervention.
-Simply download and execute the script within a Debian 12 or 13 container, and it will handle the rest, ensuring your development environment is ready in just a few steps.

----

-### Benefits of Using Containers for Development

-- **Isolation:** Keeps your primary operating system clean and unaffected.
-- **Reproducible:** Simplifies the process of replicating or deleting the development environment.
-- **Efficiency:** Containers typically use resources more sparingly than full virtual machines.

-Now, you're all set to enjoy hassle-free development with Thingino in a clean, organized LXC environment!
+**Requirements:**
+- Debian 12 or 13 container
+- At least 10 GB of free space
+- Run with `sudo`

+The script installs all dependencies, toolchains, and repositories directly into your Proxmox container, giving you the same fully configured environment as the standalone setup.